robenkleene/design-references/adobe-lightroom-classic.md

 - The brush head can be edited in the "brush" section.
 - Use "Auto Mask" checkbox to isolate the brush to similar parts of the photo (e.g., to capture just the subject, a bit like Photoshop's "Magic Wand" tool).

+### Spot Removal

+- Click once and it will try to automatically remove the object.
+- The Spot Removal tool is also a brush, so you can click and drag to affect a non-circular area.

+#### Options

+- `Heal`: Intelligently remove object
+- `Clone`: Exactly remove object

 ### Alignment

 - Use the transform panel (under "Window" -> "Panels" -> "Transform") and just select "auto".